gentee/eonza-docs/en/scripts/programming.md

 ---
-title: Programming group
+title: Programming scripts
-desc: The scripts of Eonza automation software.
+desc: Scripts for programming in the Eonza software.
 ---
 # Programming